cloudfoundry/java-buildpack-dependency-builder/README.md

   5.1 Run the [populate-buildpack-stash.rb](bin/populate-buildpack-stash.rb) script as follows:

-	  `~/populate-buildpack-stash.rb /path/to/clone/blobs/buildpack_cache/java-buildpack <repository index.yml URL>`
+	  `~/populate-buildpack-stash.rb /clone/blobs/buildpack_cache/java-buildpack <repository index.yml URL>`

   5.2 Edit the downloaded file to exclude any versions not required in the buildpack cache - typically all except the latest version

-      Refer to /path/to/clone/config/blobs.yml to see what is already in the buildpack cache (take care to look in buildpack_cache/java-buildpack)
+      Refer to `/clone/config/blobs.yml` to see what is already in the buildpack cache (take care to look in the entries containing `buildpack_cache/java-buildpack`).

-      If there are no items in the edited index.yml which are not already in the buildpack cache, delete the downloaded index.yml file and skip the next step.
+      If there are no items in the edited `index.yml` which are not already in the buildpack cache, delete the downloaded `index.yml` file and skip the next step.

-  5.3 For each item in the above edited index.yml which is not already in the buildpack cache, issue:
+  5.3 For each item in the above edited `index.yml` which is not already in the buildpack cache, issue:

-        `~/populate-buildpack-stash.rb /path/to/clone/blobs/buildpack_cache/java-buildpack <URL from index.yml>`
+        `~/populate-buildpack-stash.rb /clone/blobs/buildpack_cache/java-buildpack <URL from index.yml>`

 6. Run `bosh upload blobs` from the clone directory